-The City is committed to a policy of nondiscrimination, nonretaliation and the provision of a work environment that is free from harassment.
+The City is committed to a policy of nondiscrimination, nonretaliation and the provision of a work environment that is free from harassment and bullying.
 It is the policy of the City of Oklahoma City that:

-- no person or employee shall benefit, be discriminated or retaliated against or harassed, in any manner inconsistent with the Constitution, federal or state statutes, the City Charter, ordinances, resolutions, policies, rules or regulations, and - employment with the City will be free of conduct that can be considered discriminatory, abusive, disorderly, disruptive, or retaliatory.
+- no person or employee shall benefit, be discriminated or retaliated against, harassed or bullied, in any manner inconsistent with the Constitution, federal or state statutes, the City Charter, ordinances, resolutions, policies, rules or regulations, and - employment with the City will be free of conduct that can be considered discriminatory, abusive, disorderly, disruptive, or retaliatory.

-Any employee conduct, whether intentional or unintentional, that results in discrimination or harassment (unlawful or otherwise) of other employees with regard to race, color, religion, sex (including pregnancy, sexual orientation, and gender identity and/or expression), national origin, age (40 or older), disability (mental or physical) and genetic information (including family medical history), also known as equal employment opportunity (EEO) considerations ("EEO Considerations"), is strictly prohibited.
+Any employee conduct, whether intentional or unintentional, that results in discrimination or harassment (unlawful or otherwise) of other employees or individuals with regard to race, color, religion, sex (including pregnancy, actual or perceived sexual orientation, and gender identity and/or expression), national origin, age, disability (mental or physical) and genetic information (including family medical history), also known as equal employment opportunity (EEO) protected classes (or individually, "protected class"), is strictly prohibited.
 (See Article 400 of the City of Oklahoma City Personnel Policies.)